Table of Contents

 In addition to researching quitclaim deeds, you should also do preliminary research to prepare for filing.
 First, find the local county clerk’s office in your area, where you will find the proper forms and file the paperwork.
 Also, try to locate the current deed for the property because you may need some information from it to complete the necessary documents.

-Next, you’ll want to obtain and complete the proper documents.
+Next, you’ll want to obtain the quitclaim deed form.
 You can find the forms at the County Clerk’s Office, Recorder’s Office, or Assessor’s Office.
 You can also find templates available online; however, be sure to verify their validity with the proper local authority because some counties have specific requirements for content and formatting.

 3. Complete the Forms